ubc-web-services/clf/README.md

 # Composer Builds
 If you're using composer, add the project with:
 ```
-composer require ubc-web-services/clf
+composer require ubc-web-services/clf:v1.0.3
 ```
+We want to include the *exact* version so that running `composer update` will not overwrite your theme customizations.

-This will also add the base theme, [Galactus](https://github.com/ubc-web-services/galactus).
+This will also add the base theme, [Galactus](https://github.com/ubc-web-services/galactus) as a dependency.
+Running `composer update` will still update the base theme.

 # Drupal 7 Support
 _________________